Austin Choi-Fitzpatrick

 Austin Choi-Fitzpatrick is an American scholar and writer.
 His work explores the interplay of social, economic, political, and technological forces in the process of social change.
+He has held visiting positions at Harvard, Oxford, and UCSD, and is currently Scholar in Residence at the Aspen Institute's Global Leadership Network and Co-Director of a Working Group at Yale's Gilder Lehrman Center.

-He is associate professor of political sociology at the Joan B. Kroc School of Peace Studies at the and concurrent Rights Lab associate professor of social movements and human rights at the University of Nottingham's School of Sociology and Social Policy.
+He is Professor of political sociology at the Joan B. Kroc School of Peace Studies at the University of San Diego and concurrent Rights Lab associate professor of social movements and human rights at the University of Nottingham's School of Sociology and Social Policy.
 He was previously assistant professor of political sociology at the School of Public Policy at Central European University.

 Choi-Fitzpatrick holds a PhD in sociology from the University of Notre Dame, where he was Assistant Director at the Center for the Study of Social Movements and Social Change.
 Prior to academia he worked as a human rights advocate.
 From 2003 through 2009 he was on staff at Free the Slaves, the sister organization of Anti-Slavery International, itself the world's first and longest-running human rights NGO.
 He studied human rights and international security at the Josef Korbel School of International Studies at the University of Denver.
 He has been a visiting scholar at the University of California - San Diego, Oxford, and Yale and is a global fellow at the Center for Media, Data and Society.